 As part of the National Organization's Wish Fulfillment Fund, chapters may apply for funds that have been donated by other chapters to underwrite the cost of wishes.
-Under this program, the Foundation received \$-0- and \$10,252 during the years ended August 31, 2024 and 2023, respectively.
+Under this program, the Foundation received \$120,000 and \$0 during the years ended August 31, 2024 and 2023, respectively.

-Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amounts totaling \$224,408 and \$225,987 were paid from the Foundation to the National Organization during the years ended August 31, 2024 and 2023, respectively.
+Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that Make-A-Wish Foundation® of America pays on behalf of the Foundation and for services provided by the National Organization.
+Amounts totaling \$613,075 and \$483,902 were paid from the Foundation to the National Organization during the years ended August 31, 2024 and 2023, respectively.

 Chapters who assist with the organization and granting of wishes from other chapters are paid a "fee for service" called the wish assist fee.
 Under this program, the originating chapter agrees to pay a fee to the chapter of the wish destination to assist with any planning, booking, and facilitating of the wish for the home chapter.
-Under this program, the Foundation received \$300 and \$450, respectively, for the years ended August 31, 2024 and 2023, which is recorded in the accompanying statements of activities as other income.
+Under this program, the Foundation received \$163,675 and \$97,050 for the years ended August 31, 2024 and 2023, respectively, which is recorded in the accompanying statement of activities as Other Income.